strikeout/mylar/README.md

 - Second, Mylar allows the server to perform keyword search over encrypted documents
 - Finally, Mylar ensures that client-side application code is authentic, even if the server is malicious.

-## Info

-I marked all mylar-changes with to the modifications in the core packages ddp and mongo with START/END comments.
-Can we wrap this into a single package overriding the core packages by any chance?

 ## Check it out

 Just start and examine the example chat